The Maine Teaching and Certification Resource

 Question: How do I become an elementary teacher in Maine?

 Answer: To become an elementary teacher in Maine, you must be certified through the state.
 Certification requires a bachelor’s degree and completion of a teacher preparation program.
-You must also complete a student teaching assignment in an elementary school and pass the Praxis I and II tests.
+You must also complete a student teaching assignment in an elementary school and pass the Praxis Core and Praxis Subject Assessments.